 After the selected period of system inactivity, all devices except the CPU shut off.

 PM Events

-You may disable activity monitoring of some common I/O events and interrupt requests so they do not wake up the system.
+You may disable activity monitoring of some common interrupt requests so they do not wake up the system.
 The default wake-up event is keyboard activity.